Leasing equipment for your gym

 Secondly, you will typically be able to have your equipment maintained and repaired as part of the leasing contract.
 This will save money and give peace of mind.
 Your expensive assets will be serviceable over the length of the contract.
 In addition, if your equipment is damaged beyond repair it can be replaced with a newer asset.

 Another benefit of leasing gym equipment is that you can usually replace a machine if it becomes out of date.
 Likewise, if a station is not popular with members, you may want to put your gym space to better use with different equipment.

 The terms and conditions for finance, maintenance and replacement of assets will vary from supplier to supplier so always be sure to check the contract.

 How does gym and fitness leasing work?

-There are a number of specialist fitness equipment leasing companies that are well-suited to helping gym owners.
+There are a number of specialist fitness equipment leasing companies in the UK that are well-suited to helping gym owners.
 The process varies slightly depending on the leasing company but they all follow similar procedures.

 Once you have submitted a request to lease gym equipment, the company will produce a cost estimate.
 The company or its financial partner will provide a leasing offer and terms and conditions.
 However, you will typically need to supply financial and company information.
 This can include trading records and accounts, your credit score and information about company directors.